 Both brands have fading indicator bristles built into the brush heads.
 This acts as an extra reminder feature.

-Whilst on the topic of heads, the iO comes with a brush head refill accessory in the box that holds up to 2 spare heads.
+Whilst on the topic of heads, the iO 9 and 10 come with a brush head refill accessory in the box that holds up to 2 spare heads.
 It sits on a countertop but has an opaque cap that fits over the top.
 It creates a case that allows you to then take the heads with you should you choose.

-Powering both brushes are Lithium-Ion batteries.
+Powering all brushes are Lithium-Ion batteries.
 These are built into the handles and are not user removable.

 Both companies claim a battery life of around 2 weeks.
 This is based on 1 user brushing their teeth twice a day for 2 minutes.

-Where the iO lasts 2 weeks on a full charge, the 9900 Prestige lasts twice as long.
+Where the iO’s lasts 2 weeks on a full charge, the 9900 Prestige lasts twice as long.
 My own hands-on testing achieved over 4 weeks.

-The iO displays the battery percentage in 10% increments (10, 30, 60, 80% for example) on the display.
+The iO displays the battery percentage on the display.
 Whereas the 9900 battery charge light is illuminated as follows:

 - A solid white LED means a full battery.